-This may look similar to seed formation in flowering plants, but spore production only occurs in non-flowing plants and in other microscopic organisms.
-Examples of such organisms include fungi, green algae, moulds, protozoa, and ferns.
+This may look similar to seed formation in flowering plants, but spore production only occurs in non-flowing plants and other microscopic organisms.
+Examples of such organisms include fungi, green algae, molds, protozoa, and ferns.

-Scientists believe that the ability for bacteria to sporulate (produce spores) make them thrive in diverse ecosystems and also make them survive adverse conditions and environmental fluctuations.
+Scientists believe that the ability for bacteria to sporulate (produce spores) makes them thrive in diverse ecosystems and also makes them survive adverse conditions and environmental fluctuations.